Gamisodes/gamisodes-auto-claim-tool/README.md

 # Installation

-Before installation make sure you have the latest version of Chrome installed and then download this zip file: https://github.com/Gamisodes/gamisodes-bulk-claim-tool/archive/refs/heads/main.zip
+Before installing the Chrome extension, make sure you have the latest version of Chrome web browser installed.
+Then, download this zip file: https://github.com/Gamisodes/gamisodes-bulk-claim-tool/archive/refs/heads/main.zip

 1) Unzip the zip file
-2) In Chrome, navigate to 'chrome://extensions'
+2) In Chrome, navigate to 'chrome://extensions' (type or copy it into chrome like you're visiting a website)
 3) Enable developer mode
 4) Click "Load Unpacked"
 5) Where you unzipped the downloaded file, select the folder named "ChromeExtension"